PhelpsKP/js-random-image/README.md

 * imageList - An array (list) of all the images it can choose from
 * randomNumber - A random number between 0 and the number of items in the array -1
-* randomImage - The information taken from the randomly chosen item in the array
+* randomPick - The information taken from the randomly chosen item in the array
 * imageElement - The HTML element that has been given the id name of "randomImage"